Self-CriTeach: LLM Self-Teaching and Self-Critiquing for Improving Robotic Planning via Automated Domain Generation: Methodology

-The training corpus is automatically constructed by integrating symbolic problem–plan pairs with their corresponding symbolic-language aligned CoT.
-To enhance robustness and reduce overfitting to a single solution trajectory, the PDDL solver is allowed to generate diverse solution paths for the same problem, including both optimal plans and suboptimal variants containing redundant or corrective steps.
-Such augmentation exposes the model to a broader range of planning strategies, capturing trade-offs between plan optimality and reasoning complexity, and error correction behaviors.
-The resulting dataset thus encapsulates a wide spectrum of reasoning patterns, forming rich supervision signals for fine-tuning the base model $\mathcal{M}_0$ into the planning-enhanced model $\mathcal{M}_{P2E}$.
+To improve robustness and avoid overfitting to a single solution pattern, the planning domain is allowed to generate diverse valid solutions for the same problem and validate CoT correctness via majority voting.
+This augmentation exposes the model to varied planning strategies, reflecting trade-offs among plan optimality, reasoning depth, and error recovery behaviors.
+The resulting dataset therefore captures a broad spectrum of structured reasoning patterns, providing rich supervision signals for SFT.
+Details of the prompt template are provided in~\Cref{TID}.

-\subsection{Supervised Fine-tuning}
+\subsection{Supervised Fine-Tuning}